Embedded-CSEG-DECE-UWI/ecng3006-project/README.md

 -C18 Compiler

 # Acknowledgements
-This code could not be completed without referencing many different sources, the most impact listed below.
+This code could not be completed without referencing many different sources, the most impactful are listed below.
 We would like to thank everyone involved in the development of the system.